KillerStrike17/10DaysofMLChallenge/README.md

 <div align="center">
 <img src="Assets/TFUG_logo.jpg" >
 </div>
 <h1 align="center">10 Days of ML Challenge</h1>
-<h2 align="center">by TensorFlow Usergroup Mumbai</h2>
+<h2 align="center"><a href = "https://t.me/tfugmumbai">by TensorFlow Usergroup Mumbai</a></h2>

+---

 This contains the solution for questions I solved which were posted in this challenge.
 It was a 10 Day event, everyday new problems were hosted targetting a new concept and segment of Machine Learning.
 We were asked to solve any one of those problems.
 This readme lists contains all the problems which were hosted, each heading will direct you to its individual page which will list the problem and its solution.

----

 ## [Day 1](Day1/)